Milan, 4 February 2018

 My other Gentle Readers will note that the barista’s mustache ends have a certain curl to them.
 That curl is the subject of this piece.

 The fact is, I have recently begun to notice that some of the men I pass in the street who happen to sport mustaches have begun to add a curl to them.
-I throw in here a picture or two I found here and there on the internet.
+I throw in here a picture or two which I found here and there on the internet.

 This new fashion in facial hair is an example of that adage “what goes around comes around” (or maybe of that other adage “there’s nothing new under the sun”).
 Curled mustaches have certainly not been in fashion during my lifetime – Salvador Dalì’s weird mustache definitely being an example of yet another saying: the exception that proves the rule.